allwefantasy/delta-plus/README.md

 ## Usage

-We have aready added upsert/delete/compaction features for delta 0.2.0.
+We have already added Upsert/Delete/Compaction features for delta 0.2.0.

 DataSource API: